Beard Care Elevated: The Ultimate Growth & Maintenance Guide

 Step Three: Condition Your Beard

-As you know, beard hair is thicker and coarser than most hairs so using a product specifically designed beard hair is critical if you want to achieve that soft, well-groomed look.
+Facial hair is thicker and coarser than most hairs, so you need a product designed specifically for it if you want to keep it soft, healthy, and looking sharp.

 What Does Beard Butter Do?